About rivers without borders

 Rivers Without Borders is the only conservation advocacy organization operating strategically across the Alaska – British Columbia border.

-In a time of declining wild salmon populations, diminishing biodiversity, and climate change pressures, Rivers Without Borders promotes and protects the extraordinary ecology, wildlife and marine habitat, and cultural values of the transboundary watersheds of southeast Alaska and northwest British Columbia.
-These include the Tatshenshini-Alsek, Chilkat, Taku, Whiting, Iskut-Stikine, and Unuk river systems.
-We work with First Nations and Native Alaskans, community leaders, commercial fishermen, scientists, local businesses, and other environmental advocates to keep the transboundary region one of North America’s most valuable and productive conservation assets.
+In a time of declining wild salmon runs, diminishing biodiversity, marine habitat degradation, and accelerating climate change pressures, Rivers Without Borders promotes and protects the extraordinary ecological and cultural values of the still largely pristine transboundary watersheds of southeast Alaska and northwest British Columbia.
+These storied mountains-to-sea river ecosystems include the Taku, Iskut-Stikine, Unuk, Chilkat, Whiting, and Alsek-Tatshenshini.
+We work with First Nations, tribes, commercial fishermen, scientists, community leaders, businesses, conservation advocates, and others to keep the transboundary region wild and thriving.

 Rivers Without Borders has a veteran team of highly capable and committed staff and associates in Juneau, Alaska, in central and southern British Columbia, and in northwest Washington.
 The organization is guided by a Steering Committee representing a wealth of regional conservation experience.